4MAT Learning Styles Model

-This article explains the 4MAT Learning Cycle Model in a practical way.
+4MAT Learning Styles Model: this article explains the 4MAT Learning Styles Model in a practical way.
 After reading this article, you’ll understand the basics of this powerful learning tool.

 Observing and processing information

-The 4MAT Learning Cycle Model explains how people learn in terms of observing and processing information.
+The 4MAT Learning Styles Model explains how people learn in terms of observing and processing information.

 The 8-step learning process

-According to the 4MAT Learning Cycle Model, the complete learning cycle consists of 8 steps from the four quadrants.
+According to the 4MAT Learning Styles Model, the complete learning cycle consists of 8 steps from the four quadrants.
 The model should be read clockwise, starting with:

 Quadrant 1.1: connect